The Society of Biblical Literature was founded in 1880 to foster biblical scholarship.

 Istvan Czachesz

-Description: This program unit aims to initiate a dialogue and cross-disciplinary theory forming in biblical studies between social-scientific methods and the so-called cognitive science of religion.
-The cognitive science of religion is a new multidisciplinary field that has emerged in the 1990s.
-It is interested in cross-culturally recurrent patterns in religious thought, experience, and practice, explaining these regularities in terms of the architecture of the human mind.
-This field has opened up new ways of understanding religiosity as well as the emergence and development of religious movements, sometimes challenging established theories in classical anthropology and comparative religion.
-These developments have a potential relevance to biblical studies.
+Description: This program unit aims to initiate cross-disciplinary theory-forming in biblical studies and a dialogue between social-scientific methods and the so-called cognitive science of religion.
+The cognitive science of religion is a new multidisciplinary field that emerged in the 1990s.
+It examines cross-culturally recurrent patterns in religious thought, experience, and practice, explaining these regularities in terms of the architecture of the human mind.
+This field has opened up new ways of understanding religiosity in general, as well as the emergence and development of religious movements, sometimes challenging established theories in classical anthropology and comparative religion.
+These developments have potential relevance for biblical studies.
+The program unit welcomes papers using social-scientific or cognitive approaches, or their combination.
+Of particular interest are studies focusing on the interaction between mind and society, cognition and culture, as well as on the transmission of religious knowledge.
+Relevant theories and areas include memory studies, social identity theory, evolutionary psychology, neuroscience, ritual theories, models of counterintuitiveness, theory of mind, social cognition, emotion, and religious experience.
 The program unit welcomes papers using either traditional social-scientific or new cognitive approaches, or their combination.
 Of particular interest are studies focusing on interaction between mind and society, cognition and culture, as well as on the transmission of religious knowledge.
 Relevant theories and areas include memory studies, social identity theory, evolutionary psychology, neuroscience, ritual theories, models of counterintuitiveness, theory of mind, social cognition, emotion, and religious experience.
+For more information, visit http://blogs.helsinki.fi/mindsocietyreligion/.

 Call for papers: During the meeting in Rome, the Mind, Society, and Tradition unit will be organizing two sessions.
 The first session will be titled "Evolution of Biblical Religions: Rethinking Darwin's Heritage".
 In recent years, there has been renewed interest in applying evolutionary perspectives in cultural and religious studies.
 Darwin's anniversary in 2009 provides an excellent opportunity to reevaluate the significance of evolutionary theories for the study of Biblical religions.
 For the second session, we are inviting proposals dealing with social-scientific and/or cognitive approaches in the study of biblical texts and traditions, as stated in the description of the program unit.